ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 * followed the inverse map from that arrow to its partner arrow.
 * and then followed the target map from _that_ arrow to it's target vertex

-...we should always end up at the same final vertex.

 And similarly going the other way around for S/T maps.